muan/push/README.md

 # Push

 > [!IMPORTANT]
-> This is almost entirely vibe-coded with Claude and reviewed humanly by me.
+> This is almost entirely vibe-coded with Claude (except this README) and reviewed humanly by me.
 Reading through the code should take less than 5 minutes.

 ---